kbarbou/mamba-driven-mri2ct/README.md

 The goal of this work is to investigate MRI-to-CT image-to-image translation using multiple deep learning models, with a focus on Mamba-based architectures.

-We provide a unified framework for training and evaluating:
+We provide a unified framework for training and evaluating several models that have been adapted for MRI-to-CT translation, including:

 - U-Mamba
 - SegMamba
-- nnU-Net (adapted for translation)
+- nnU-Net
 - U-Net
 - SwinUNETR

-### Environments

-This repository uses **multiple environments** due to different dependencies across models:

-- `requirements.txt`
-  → Used for preprocessing and evaluation

-- `nnUNet_translation/`
-  → Requires a dedicated Python environment (see folder README.md)

-- `U-Mamba_translation/`
-  → Uses Docker (see folder README.md)

-- `SegMamba_translation/`
-  → Uses Docker (see folder README.md)

----

 ## Data Preparation